-The following sources of income are excluded for determining eligibility for emergency assistance:
+The following sources of income are excluded for determining eligibility for Emergency Assistance:

-All student loans, grants, scholarships, and college work study programs.
+- All student loans, grants, scholarships, and college work study programs.

-- Any payments made to volunteers under Title II, RSVP, Foster Grandparents, and others (and Title III SCORE and ACE) of the Domestic Volunteer Service Act of 1973. - Payments under the Alaskan Native Claims Settlement Act. - Any payments received or funds held in trust for members of any Indian tribe under Public Laws: 98-64, 97-458, 98-123 and 98-124 referred to as "Indians Judgment Funds."
-Also, any funds from payment of relocation assistance to members of the Navajo and Hopi tribes under Public Law 93-531. - Payments under Title I of the Domestic Volunteer Service Act of 1973 (VISTA, ACTION, University Year of Action, Urban Crime Prevention Program). - Payments to volunteers in a program administrated through the U.S. ACTION Agency. - Payments from the Senior Companion Program funded under Title XX. - The value of food coupons and commodities including Food Stamp benefits. - The value of supplemental food program for women, infants and children (WIC) public Law 94-105. - Value of National School Lunch Program, public law 90-302. - Payment, allowances or reimbursements for transportation and attendant care costs Under Title VI of the Rehabilitation Act of 1973, Title II, Public Law 95-607. - Payments from Community Service Employment Program (CSEP) as authorized under Title V of the Older Americans Act.
+- Any payments made to volunteers under Title II, RSVP, Foster Grandparents, and others (and Title III SCORE and ACE) of the Domestic Volunteer Service Act of 1973. - Payments, allowances or reimbursements for participants in programs administered by the Corporation for National and Community Service.
+These programs may include, but are not limited to: ACTION, Action Programs, AmeriCorp, Sumer Youth Programs, University Year of Action, Urban Crime Prevention Program, VISTA and VISTA ACTION. - Payments under the Alaskan Native Claims Settlement Act. - Any payments received or funds held in trust for members of any Indian tribe under Public Laws: 98-64, 97-458, 98-123 and 98-124 referred to as "Indians Judgment Funds."
+Also, any funds from payment of relocation assistance to members of the Navajo and Hopi tribes under Public Law 93-531. - Payments to Nazi Persecution Victims, which may include, but are not limited to: Austrian Social Insurance Payments, German Reparations payments or the Netherlands WUV payments. - Payments from the Radiation Exposure Compensation Trust Fund. - Payments from the Senior Companion Program funded under Title XX. - The value of food coupons and commodities including SNAP benefits. - The value of supplemental food program for women, infants and children (WIC) Public Law 94-105. - Value of National School Lunch Program, Public Law 90-302. - Japanese-American and Aleutian Restitution payments.

-- Reimbursement for expenses incurred in connection with employment and/or training limited to mileage, tools and clothing. - Reimbursement for medical expenses or transportation costs incurred to obtain medical treatment. - Grants and loans from HUD Community Development Block Grant Funds made to individuals to rehabilitate their private residence. - All WIA payments, except those considered as wages for on-the-job training.
+- North Vietnam Department of Defense payments to certain persons captured or interned. - Payment, allowances or reimbursements for transportation and attendant care costs Under Title VI of the Rehabilitation Act of 1973, Title II, Public Law 95-607. - Payments from Community Service Employment Program (CSEP) as authorized under Title V of the Older Americans Act. - Income tax refunds and rebates. - Reimbursement for expenses incurred in connection with employment and/or training, limited to mileage, tools and clothing.

-(2) Income Deductions
+- Reimbursement for medical expenses or transportation costs incurred to obtain medical treatment. - Grants and loans from HUD Community Development Block Grant Funds made to individuals to rehabilitate their private residence. - All WIA payments, except those considered as wages for on-the-job training. - Victim Compensation Payments. - (2) Income Deductions

 The only income deductions permitted are for those persons who are self-employed.
-After the Worker determines the amount of gross income to be received by the AG within the next 29 days after the date of application, twenty five percent is deducted from the gross amount as the cost of doing business.
-The remainder is countable income to be compared to the income chart.
-Self-employment will consist of persons who receive regular income from self-employment or in a service type business, persons involved in seasonal self-employment, cash-crop farmers, and persons who care for other persons such as, but not limited to, personal care and adult family care.
+After the Worker determines the amount of gross income to be received by the AG within the next 29 days after the date of application, 25 percent is deducted from the gross amount as the cost of doing business.
+The remainder is countable income which is compared to the income chart.
+Self-employment consists of persons who receive regular income from selfemployment or in a service type business, persons involved in seasonal self-employment, cash-crop farmers, and persons who care for other persons such as, but not limited to, personal care and adult family care.